Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Compact Finite Difference Schemes with Arbitrarily High Accuracy Orders

 \subsection{Compact stencils for boundary points}

 We now handle the case that the base point is one of the endpoints.
-It is important that the compact finite difference scheme should achieve the same accuracy order and numerical dispersion order at the endpoints as it does at interior points for any given boundary conditions in \eqref{heqnbdry}.
+It is important that a compact FDM should achieve the same accuracy order and numerical dispersion order at the endpoints as it does at interior points.
 The following result answers this question.
 For simplicity, we only handle the boundary condition at a base point $\xb$ from its right side, while the treatment for the boundary condition at $\xb$ from its left side is similar through symmetry.
 Because we shall handle piecewise smooth coefficients, let us consider a general boundary condition at $\xb\in [0,1)$ from its right side.
 For $j\in \NN$ and a function $f(x)$, $f^{(j)}(\xb+):=\lim_{x\to \xb^+} f^{(j)}(x)$ and $f^{(j)}(\xb-):=\lim_{x\to \xb^-} f^{(j)}(x)$ for one-sided derivatives.